dylcorman/snake-game/README.md

 3. Random Food Generation: Food is generated at random positions across the game board after the snake eats it.
 4. Score: The game keeps track of palyer's score, which increases as the snake eats more food.
 5. Responsive Canvas: The game board will automatically scale with the browser window size
+6. Timer: A 60 second timer will begin ticking down once the game has begun, once that timer reaches 0, game over!
+You can collect +'s to increase the timer by 10 seconds, but be weary of the -'s that will decrease the time by 10 seconds.

 HOW TO PLAY